taishi-i/awesome-japanese-nlp-resources/README.md

  * [lm-evaluation-harness-jp-stable](https://github.com/tdc-yamada-ya/lm-evaluation-harness-jp-stable) - A framework for few-shot evaluation of autoregressive language models.
  * [llm-lora-classification](https://github.com/hppRC/llm-lora-classification) - llm-lora-classification
  * [jp-stable](https://github.com/Stability-AI/lm-evaluation-harness/tree/jp-stable) - JP Language Model Evaluation Harness
+ * [rinna_gpt-neox_ggml-lora](https://github.com/yukaryavka/rinna_gpt-neox_ggml-lora) - The repository contains scripts and merge scripts that have been modified to adapt an Alpaca-Lora adapter for LoRA tuning when assuming the use of the "rinna/japanese-gpt-neox..." [gpt-neox] model converted to ggml.

 |Name|downloads/week|total downloads|stars|